ynacastillo/ynacastillo/README.md

 <h2 align="center">Hi 👋!
 Lina Mae here. :) </h2>

 # 💫 About Me:
-I always want to try my hand at a dynamic, young, and creative working environment.
-I have basic experience in communicating with costumers, and my skills in handling situations as well as management are relatively stable.<br>
+I always want to try my hand at a dynamic, young and creative working environment.
+I have basic experience in building your website so that it is functional and user-friendly but at the same time attractive.
+Moreover, I add personal touch to your product and make sure that is eye-catching and easy to use.
+My aim is to bring across your message and identity in the most creative way .<br>

 # 💻 Tech Stack: